 - Bakery rolls or package of Hawaiian sweet rolls

-- Something sweet (box of Girl Scout Cookies (when in season), pint of ice cream (ask for their favorite flavor), or something from the bakery at the grocery store
+- Something sweet, like chocolate chip cookies, a pint of ice cream (ask for their favorite flavor) or something from the bakery at the grocery store

-- 2 liter of soda if they drink it or a jug of juice or tea
+- Drinks, such as a bottle of wine, 2 liter of soda or a jug of juice or tea

 - Fruit or veggie tray to snack on

 - Dark chocolate bars or squares (here's one of our favorites!)

 - Bag of coffee (new mamas can never have enough!)

 It's a little thing, but it's also nice to include something for the kids, who might be adjusting to the situation.
 Especially any older children.
 Think colorful M&M Cookie Bars or Macaroni and Cheese.